 How to Unpair Bluetooth Devices on Windows 11

-You can unpair a Bluetooth device on Windows 11 by removing it from your paired devices list.
+You unpair a Bluetooth device on Windows 11 by removing it from your list of connected devices.

 Standard Removal Method